Looking for a list of the best things to do in Gainesville, Florida? We have you covered with a list of 20 Gainesville attractions!

 Lake Alice is also located on the University of Florida campus.
 The history of the lake dates back to 1000 AD.
 It is the perfect place to come and relax while viewing wildlife.

-On lake Alice is the Baughman center, a stunning chapel made out of cypress wood.
+On Lake Alice is the Baughman center, a stunning chapel made out of cypress wood.
 It is home to many weddings and events as the ceilings reflect the beautiful lake.

-Ben Hill Griffin Stadium
+Watch a Game at the Ben Hill Griffin Stadium